 - Being able to work in teams to achieve specific goals

-- Being able to conduct database queries
+- Being able to munge and clean data

 - Being able to run an analysis of survey data